-- While the fruit is cooking, mix together the cornbread topping ingredients then spoon on top of the fruit.
+- While the fruit is cooking, mix the cornbread topping ingredients, then spoon on top of the fruit.

 Best Season for Fresh Strawberries?

 Strawberry seasons vary by location.
-For instance, the best time for me to get fresh strawberries here in the southwest is February thru early June.
-Make sure to check with your local farmers to determine strawberry season in your neck of the woods.
+For instance, the best time to get fresh strawberries here in the southwest is February thru early June.
+So make sure to check with your local farmers to determine the strawberry season in your neck of the woods.